Published: 2024-08-20 | Updated: 2025-08-27

 By omitting the value of a build arg, Docker Compose automatically uses the

-value defined in the .env
+value defined in the .env file written by Coolify.

 All content © Kimmo Salmela — Source on GitHub